metayeti/kiwi/README.md

 ## Installation

 kiwi is a portable program.
 See [releases](releases/) for binary distributions for Windows.
-For non-Windows systems you will have to build the program manually (it's not that hard - see [building instructions](BUILDING.md)).
+For non-Windows systems you will have to build the program manually (it's not hard - see [building instructions](BUILDING.md)).

 ## Help